CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/designoverview.md

 when using dynamic provisioning, volumes are not provisioned in a topology-aware manner by default, which means a volume will not be provisioned according to the same scheduling requirements that will be placed on the pod that will be using it (e.g. it will not consider node selectors, resource requirements, pod affinity/anti-affinity, and various other scheduling requirements).
-Rather, PVC's are immediately bound as soon as they are requested, which means volumes are provisioned without knowledge of these scheduling requirements.
+Rather, PVCs are immediately bound as soon as they are requested, which means volumes are provisioned without knowledge of these scheduling requirements.
 This behavior is the result of the `volumeBindingMode` defined on the Storage Class being utilized to dynamically provision the volume, which is set to `Immediate` by default.
 This can be seen in the following Storage Class definition, which defines a Storage Class for a Google Cloud Engine Persistent Disk (GCE PD)